In case you missed it, HBOT is the most proven treatment for Long COVID

 Here’s survey data showing the same idea.
 The rate of mild and significant worsening is roughly the same between low and high pressure HBOT.

 To save some money, you can start with lower pressures to see if you will react and to reduce your exposure to HBOT.
 Lower pressures = less HBOT.
+A Swedish study provided ~1.18 ATA HBOT to its sham group, which experience adverse events similar to the treatment group (which got HBOT at much higher pressure).

 Oxygen toxicity